USA

 Lessons in River North, Old Town, Streeterville across Near North Side

-Raine taught Leilani about 1 month ago
+Raine taught Leilani 5 months ago

 Raine Stern provided guitar lessons to Olin and Dalia Keough, focusing on scales, chord construction, and strumming techniques.
 Olin learned major scales, chord progressions, and music theory concepts, while Dalia worked on reggae strumming patterns and muting techniques for a specific song.
 Raine assigned practice exercises and will provide instructional videos for both students.